 Gimmelwald to Mürren via The North Face

-Last but not least on this list of must-do hikes in Switzerland is the Gimmelwald to Mürren hike via The North Face.
+Last but not least on this list of must-do hikes is the Gimmelwald to Mürren hike via The North Face.

 I had visited Lauterbrunnen to go paragliding, but the region’s phenomenal hiking completely took me by surprise.
 I was staying in the small town of Gimmelwald and paragliding took off in the nearby town of Mürren.

-The North Face hike in Lauterbrunnen is a 7 km loop starting and ending in Murren (though you can also access it from Gimmelwald).
-This Lauterbrunnen hike takes about 2 hours and 30 minutes to complete.
+The North Face hike is a 7 km loop starting and ending in Murren (though you can also access it from Gimmelwald).
+This hike takes about 2 hours and 30 minutes to complete.
 Although ‘The North Face’ sounds intimidating, the trail is fairly flat and considered easy.